 The main square of Thessaloniki that together with the surrounding buildings is famous for the "European architecture" that brought to the city.

-The square is located at the central core and at the same time by the seafront of the city on Nikis Avenue which is the road that runs the coastline of Thessaloniki.
 Over the decades, Aristotelous Square played an active role in city life with numerous sociopolitical perspectives.
 It is the place that hosts political speeches, rallies, festivals, cultural events, and other celebrations.
-Parallel to that is is a spot that serves as a meeting point and offers moments of relaxation and recreation to the inhabitants of the city.
+Parallel to that, it is a spot that serves as a meeting point and offers moments of relaxation and recreation to the inhabitants and the visitors of Thessaloniki.

 Looking for a hotel near «Aristotelous Square»?